MicrosoftDocs/cloud-adoption-framework/docs/secure/asset-protection.md

 Asset protection acts as the technical subject matter expert for assets.
 It works with other disciplines, such as governance, architecture, security operations, and workload teams.
 Asset protection ensures that policy and standards are feasible and it enables implementation of controls to support the policy and standards.
 Asset protection provides feedback for continuous improvement.

 > [!NOTE]
-> Asset protection is usually implemented by IT Operations teams that maintain the assets and are supplemented by expertise in the security team.
+> Asset protection is usually implemented by IT operations teams that maintain the assets and are supplemented by expertise in the security team.
 For more information, see [Design controls as a team](#design-controls-as-a-team).

 Threat actors are persistent and seek out vulnerabilities that result from gaps in the application of standards and policy.
 Attackers can directly target the business-critical data or application.
 They can also target the infrastructure that grants them access to the business-critical data and applications.
 Access control focuses on managing authorized access to resources.
 Asset protection addresses on all other potential out of band ways to gain access or control of resources.
 These two disciplines compliment each other and should be designed together to meet your architecture, policies, and standards.
 For more information, see [Access control](.\access-control.md).